 - Thermostats and home zoning

-- Indoor air quality products such as air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

 Some are HVAC-R technicians, which means they also can take care of refrigeration.